-The TSAC will continue to meet regularly (i.e., quarterly) to provide oversight of the safety effort.
+The TSAC will continue to meet regularly to provide oversight of the safety effort.
 The TSAC will determine which strategies to undertake first and engage members and other safety partners to implement the action steps.
 At TSAC meetings, the group will provide support, help strategy implementers identify needed resources, coordinate among agencies, share information, and identify solutions to implementation challenges.
-Ideally, the TSAC will be led by two co-chairs who will periodically report progress on TSMP strategy implementation and safety trends to the MPO's Technical Committee, Policy Committee and Citizens Committee.
+Ideally, the TSAC will be led by two co-chairs who will periodically report progress on TSMP strategy implementation and safety trends to the MPO's Technical, Policy and Citizens Committees.
 Figure 5.1 shows the implementation structure.